Tuesday, September 29, 2015

 Even before he created anything, God had a plan for mankind, a plan to save mankind, a plan to reconcile man back unto himself.
 While he knew, in advance what man, Adam would do to mankind, he also knew what Jesus Christ would do for mankind (Romans 5:19).
 God has loved mankind from the beginning, before he created the first thing and this love for his creation has never changed.
 It is this love for mankind that caused God to devise a plan from the very beginning that would bring or reconcile mankind back to a state where God would not see our faults anymore, to a state where we could be a part of his family once again, to a state that he wanted us to be in and one that gave him great pleasure.
 This has been God’s plan for mankind from the very beginning and this plan has not changed nor is it something new.

 We trust that you can see that if there were any variation or deviation in God or the slightest suggestion of change, that he would have been untrue to himself at some point in time.
-We trust that you can also see that he would have also have lied at some point as well.
+We trust that you can also see that he would also have lied at some point as well.
 This is why there can be no change in God.
 This is why he cannot be doing a new thing.
 This is not to say that what is going on in your life is not something new or some type of new experience for you, but that does not automatically translate to mean that God himself is doing something new or has changed, because God says, “I am the Lord, I change not.”
 If we cannot take God at his word, then whose word are we to take?
 Whose word do you take?

 As always, we pray that today’s inspirational message will abundantly bless you, greatly inform you, and that you will be the better for having read it.
 If blessed by this message, please share so that others may be blessed as well.
 Amen.